SWIFTSIM/swiftsim/doc/RTD/source/SubgridModels/GEAR/index.rst

 where :math:`M_{p,l}` and :math:`M_{p,u}` are the mass limits for a progenitor of a white dwarf, :math:`b_i` is the probability to have a companion and
 :math:`M_{d,l,i}` and :math:`M_{d,u,i}` are the mass limits for each type of companion.
-The first parenthesis represents the number of white dwarf and the second one the probability to form a binary.
+The first parenthesis represents the number of white dwarfs and the second one the probability to form a binary.

 +------------------+--------------------+-------------------+------------------+
 | Companion        |  :math:`M_{d,l,i}` | :math:`M_{d,u,i}` | :math:`b_i`      |